-When we begin a new session of our therapy, Self-Rewiring, you’re asked to choose a subject from a list of personality traits.
+When we begin a new session of our therapy, Self-Rewiring, you’re asked to choose a subject.
+One subject can be a personality trait, and we have a list of suggested traits.
 Yet we didn’t just randomly make-up a list.
 They come from brain research.

 We wanted to find out the best way to rewire common emotional problems.
 So, we looked at brain research to see which brain areas have physical differences in people with various problems, compared to those who don’t.

 We then researched those brain areas to see what emotional subjects appear to live there.